ossamamahjour/ossamamahjour.github.io/_posts/2023-02-21-DevOps-Trends-in-2023.md

 #date: February 21, 2022
 header:
   teaser: /assets/images/thumbnails/joel-filipe-thumb-400.jpg
-excerpt: "How to create gif and demo"
+excerpt: "DevOps Trends in 2023 and Predicting the Future of DevOps"
 ---